citusdata/citus/src/backend/distributed/README.md

 # Executor

+Citus primarily hooks into the PostgreSQL executor by producing a query plan with a CustomScan.
 The overall hierarchy of where Citus hooks into the executor looks like this:

 - PostgreSQL executor
   - ExecutorRun_hook
     - Subplans are executed before regular execution
-    - CustomScan functions are invoked is part of overall scan tree in regular ExecutorRun
+    - CustomScan functions are invoked is part of overall scan tree
       - BeginCustomScan (which steps are included depends on the query)
         - Function calls & distribution column parameters are evaluated
         - Deferred shard pruning